Key Takeaways

-What is AI?
+What Is AI?

-At its most basic level, AI is technology capable of completing complex tasks such as problem solving, decision-making, reasoning, and comprehension that initially only humans could do.
+At its most basic level, AI is technology capable of completing complex tasks such as problem-solving, decision-making, reasoning, and comprehension that initially only humans could do.
 This process works by AI systems ingesting copious amounts of training data and studying this information to find patterns and similarities to make predictions about the future.

-There are various platforms individuals, especially students, use to access AI, such as ChatGPT, OpenAI, Otter.AI, Grammarly, Quillbot, and more.
+There are various platforms that individuals, especially students, use to access AI, such as ChatGPT, OpenAI, Otter.AI, Grammarly, Quillbot, and more.
 Each platform features this kind of technology that simulates human intelligence in hopes of simplifying students’ lives.

 The Harvard Undergraduate Case Study Teen and Young Adult Perspectives On Generative AI shares numerous important insights on how the younger population is interacting with AI and why it’s essential to look into these practices.
 Some of the key findings from this study include: